Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 Conclusion

-15 detailed FAQs Braces at Age 8
+FAQs On Braces at Age 8

 1. Is 8 too early to get braces?

-Recommended age for first evaluation is 7.
+The preferred age for initial evaluation is 7 years.

 2. Why would a child need braces at age 8?